Skip to main content

 Sampling bees for residue testing

-Chemical Operations within Agriculture Victoria is responsible for regulating agricultural and veterinary chemical use in Victoria.
-As part of this, Chemical Operations can investigate instances of suspected bee poisoning.
+Agriculture Victoria regulates agricultural and veterinary chemical use in Victoria.
+We can investigate instances of suspected bee poisoning.

 The first and most important thing to do is collect a sample of the bees.

-If poisoning of bees is suspected, contact Agriculture Victoria immediately on 136 186.
-Desiccation of bees can occur quickly during summer which will have an impact of the success of chemical residue testing, so collecting samples as soon as possible is very important.
+If you suspect bee poisoning, contact Agriculture Victoria immediately on 136 186.
+Dead bees can desiccate (dry out) quickly during summer.
+This will affect chemical residue testing, so it is very important to collect samples as soon as possible.

 Sampling

-There are three different types of samples that can be taken:
+There are 3 different types of samples that can be taken:

 • Dead bees from outside the hive